A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Introduction

+\textbf{Centroid-based clustering methods} (K-means~\cite{kmeans}, Mean-shift~\cite{meanshift}, Medoid-shift~\cite{medoidshift}), attempt to find a centroid vector to represent a cluster, although this centroid may not be a member of the dataset.
+The rule to find this centroid is to optimize a certain cost function, while on the other hand, the belongings of the data are updated as the centroid is repetitively updated.

+\textbf{Distribution based clustering methods} such as expectation-maximization algorithms are closely related to statistics.
+They tend to define clusters using some distribution candidates and gradually tune the parameters of the functions to fit the data better.
+However, the expectation-maximization algorithm is also very sensitive to the initial selection of parameters.
+It also suffers from the possibility of converging to a local optimum and the slow convergence rate.

+\textbf{Density based clustering methods} as discussed in DBSCAN~\cite{DBSCAN} Mean-shift~\cite{meanshift}, Medoid-shift~\cite{medoidshift} define clusters as areas of the highest density.
+The low density areas are usually borders or noise region.
+The algorithm handles well noise and outliers in data sets because their local density is often too low to pass the threshold of clustering.
+However by using a predefined reachability radius, the algorithm loses its flexibility.
+Also, it relies on density drop to detect cluster borders, which is not easily distinguishable, and the algorithm fails to detect intrinsic cluster structures.

+\textbf{Spectral clustering methods} such as Ng-Jordan-Weiss algorithm~\cite{jordan}, Normalized Cuts~\cite{normalized}, Power iteration clustering~\cite{pic} and Diffusion maps~\cite{diffusion}, use the spectrum(eigenvalues) of proximity matrix to perform dimensionality reduction to data sets.
+The algorithm has solid mathematical background, but computing eigenvalues and eigenvectors is extremely time-consuming.
+Furthermore, since computations in the past provide no reference for future evolution, the algorithm must be rerun entirely if the data varies with time.
+In contrast, the quorum sensing algorithm we develop in this paper runs continuously, tracks the variance of data and updates the result step by step.

-Cluster analysis is to separate a set of unlabeled objects into clusters, so that objects in the same cluster are more similar.
-Currently, many clustering algorithms have been studied, such as hierarchical clustering (CURE~\cite{cure}, BIRCH~\cite{birch}), centroid-based clustering (K-means~\cite{kmeans}), distribution based clustering (expectation-maximization algorithm), density based clustering (DBSCAN~\cite{DBSCAN}) and spectral clustering (Normalized Cuts~\cite{normalized}, Power Iteration Clustering~\cite{pic}).
-However, current techniques suffer from several limitations: many algorithms require input of cluster number; sensitivity to outliers and noise often influences clustering results; some algorithms fail to adapt to clusters with different density or arbitrary shape.
-However, these problems seem to be easily solved in nature by herds of animals, flocks of birds, schools of fish and colonies of cells, whose robustness and flexibility far exceed artificial algorithms.
-Consequently, it is plausible to learn from nature for new clustering algorithms.
+To summarize, current techniques suffer from several limitations: requirements of cluster number inputs; sensitivity to outliers and noise; inability to adapt to clusters of different density or arbitrary shapes; and most importantly the discrete and uni-direction process is hard to be integrated into real-time applications.
+Meanwhile, these problems are easily circumvented in nature by herds of animals - flocks of birds, schools of fish and colonies of cells all cluster with robustness and flexibility far exceeding those of artificial algorithms.
+Therefore, we seek inspirations from clustering methods employed by nature to develop novel algorithms that may overcome these limitations.